drewsamsen/sr-cards-api/docs/authentication.md

 ## Overview

 The Card API uses Supabase for authentication.
-It provides endpoints for user registration, login, logout, and retrieving the current user's information.
+It provides endpoints for user registration, login, logout, refreshing tokens, and retrieving the current user's information.

 Authentication is implemented using JWT (JSON Web Tokens).
 When a user logs in, they receive an access token that must be included in the `Authorization` header for protected routes.